-Directed and/or Mentored Undergraduate Research: Investigative, fact-finding work supervised by a faculty mentor and conducted outside a conventional classroom-in a laboratory, in field sites, in a library, or in other places in which research activity takes place.
+Directed and/or-Mentored Undergraduate Research: Investigative, fact-finding work supervised by a faculty mentor and conducted outside a conventional classroom-in a laboratory, in field sites, in a library, or in other places in which research activity takes place.
 The research project may be undertaken as part of an established research group overseen by a faculty member, or as an individual project that is conducted one-on-one under the supervision of a faculty mentor.
 Such courses show numbers ending in 95.

 Internships/Practica: Internships provide students with an opportunity to gain experience working or conducting research in a business or organization not associated with an academic unit, but whose mission or domain of outreach is closely aligned with the student's major or minor discipline.
 Practica provide a supervised, reflective work experience designed to give students first-hand knowledge of the practice of a discipline.
-Students are encouraged to integrate classroom and work experience designed to give students first-hand knowledge of give students first-hand knowledge of the practice of a discipline.
-Such courses provide a supervised, reflective work experience designed to give students first-hand knowledge of the practice of a discipline.
-Students first-hand knowledge of the practice of a discipline.
-Students are encouraged to a supervised, reflective work experience designed to give students first-hand knowledge of the practice of a discipline.
-Students are encouraged to integrate classroom and work experience designed to give students first-hand knowledge of the practice of a discipline.
+Students are encouraged to integrate classroom and work experience in ways that help them develop a professional identity.
+Internships and practica carry course numbers ending in 93.
+Internships/Practica: Such courses provide a supervised, reflective work experience designed to give students first-hand knowledge of the practice of a discipline.
 Students are encouraged to integrate classroom and work experience in ways that help them develop a professional identity.
 Internships and practica carry course numbers ending in 93.